-1. 73 to 80 academic quarter hours in the Common Courses listed on page 36, plus 6 quarter hours of physical education activity courses.
+- 1. 73 to 80 academic quarter hours in the Common Courses listed on page 35, plus 6 quarter hours of physical education activity courses. - 2.
+The 48 quarter hours in the major listed on page 88.

-- 2. The 48 quarter hours in the major listed below. - 3.
-52 to 59 quarter hours of electives to complete 180 quarter hours of academic credit required for graduation.
+3. 52 to 59 quarter hours of electives to complete 180 quarter hours of academic credit required for graduation.
 Electives will be selected in consultation with the Adviser to Elementary Majors from these fields: art, English, geography, history, home economics, music, science, and sociology.